How we are helping

 There is also the additional challenge of ensuring that the benefits from trade are distributed equitably.
 Developing country governments will need to address inequality directly, including through tax reform and appropriate social policy initiatives.

 Australia’s development policy places greater emphasis on aid as a catalyst for sustainable economic growth and poverty reduction in developing countries in the Indo-Pacific region.
-Aid for trade and a new target for aid for trade investments — 20 per cent of the aid budget by 2020 — are key elements to give effect to this policy focus.
+Aid for trade is a key element to give effect to this policy focus.

 Australia has been a strong supporter of the global Aid for Trade Initiative since it was launched at the 2005 Hong Kong World Trade Organization (WTO) Ministerial Conference.
 This recognises the importance of trade in driving economic growth, and the need to assist developing countries to improve their capacity to trade.
 This set in motion a two track process: